wp-plugins/healcode-mindbody-widget/readme.txt

 == Description ==

-Now you can add your HealCode Widgets to your WordPress website using shortcodes!
+**Now you can add your HealCode Widgets to your WordPress website using shortcodes!**

 This plugin lets you generate a shortcode for your HealCode Widgets.
-The shortcodes can be used in your pages, posts and WordPress widgets to display your MINDBODY information.
+The shortcodes can be used in your pages, posts, and WordPress widgets to display your MINDBODY information.

-HealCode syncs with your MINDBODY account and can display MINDBODY information including: classes, enrollments, appointments, staff biographies, class/enrollment descriptions, and more.
+HealCode syncs with your MINDBODY account and can display MINDBODY information including classes, enrollments, appointments, staff biographies, class/enrollment descriptions, and more.

 **NOTE** you will need a HealCode account to use this plugin.
 Visit [HealCode](http://www.healcode.com/ "HealCode") to sign up!